Last Updated on June 17, 2026

 At the Titanic Museum Belfast, 5 Months Later

-I remembered his wit when I visited Belfast five months later.
-On that visit, the museum was also at the top of my must-see list.
+I remembered his wit when I visited Belfast a few months later with the museum at the top of my must-see list.

-When I arrives I didn’t know what to expect since I hadn’t read much about it.
+Since I hadn’t read much about the museum in advance, when I arrived I didn’t know what to expect .
 But I was stunned both by the design of the building and the design of the exhibit inside.
-I’ve never been so mesmerized by an exhibition of this type.
+In fact, I’ve never been so mesmerized by an exhibition of this type.
 Likely, you’ll be also.

 One way to keep that cost down, however, is to take a day trip by train to Belfast from Dublin.
 It’s quick and it’s easy.